Up (Peter Gabriel album): Background

-By late 2000, work on the album was finally gathering renewed pace, with a string section recorded at AIR Lyndhurst Studios in London amongst other things.
-Renowned mixer Tchad Blake was invited to Real World Studios in early 2001 to begin the final mixing stage.
+By late 2000, work on the album was finally gathering renewed pace, with a string section recorded at AIR Lyndhurst Hall Studios in London.
+At this time, Gabriel said that he had roughly 100 ideas to choose from.
+Tchad Blake was invited to Real World Studios in early 2001 to begin the final mixing stage.
 He would work on the mixes in the Big Room in Real World Studios, while Gabriel and Chappell continued recording in the Writing Room.
 Between them they'd figure out which of the newly recorded parts would be used in the mix or not.
+Gabriel also considered the idea of distributing a set of finished songs to different countries to complete their own mixes, with one of the spinoff albums being titled Up the Ganges.

+Its name was Up from the start, though at one point the name I/O was considered (which Gabriel started work on during the making of Up and OVO as well, though it would not be released until 2023): "I think 'I/o' is a good title because I noticed a lot of the songs were about birth and death and a little bit of in and out activity in between."